In this Coinbase vs Coinbase Pro comparison, we’ll walk you through the key differences and help you decide which platform is better for you.

 Coinbase serves customers in the United States, United Kingdom, Australia, Austria, Sweden, Switzerland, Netherlands, Norway, Denmark, Finland, Slovenia, Spain, Malta, Monaco, Cyprus, Czech Republic, Singapore, Slovakia, Portugal, San Marino, Poland, Latvia, Liechtenstein, Ireland, Italy, Greece, Hungary, Canada, Croatia, Belgium, and Bulgaria.

-Coinbase is the perfect option for those who are looking for a simple way to purchase and store Bitcoin, Litecoin, and Ethereum.
+Coinbase is the perfect option for those who are looking for a simple way to purchase and store Bitcoin, Litecoin, Ethereum and other coins available on the platform.

 On the other hand, if you’re familiar with trading platforms or willing to learn to use them, Coinbase Pro is the option that can help you to save a ton of money on fees, as well as enjoy the much greater functionality.